SmKou/PierresBakery.Solution/README.md

 ## **Description**

 Pierres Bakery is a CLI app that gathers information from a user to create an order that they can view and edit.
 The app consists of switch statements acting as controllers.
-Each controller is responsible for the view for one state.
+Each controller is responsible for the view of one state.
 The states are managed by while loops, repeatedly processing a user's input to initiate the main functionality.
 There are three views: main menu, create order, and review order.
-Throughout the app, a user can enter the commands--stop, cancel, or menu--to end a state at any time.
-The states take into account invalid user input and respond accordingly with some degree of flexibility.
+Throughout the app, a user can enter the commands--stop, cancel, menu, or view--to end a state at any time.
+The states take into account invalid user input, as well as unrecognized commands.
+Aside from the main menu, the views explicitly handle errors and guide the user to the next step.

+View tests in PierresBakery.Tests

 ## **Complete Setup**